Where did you grow up?

 How did you learn about Blueprint?

 Blueprint reached out to me when I was working in sales at Comcast and asked if I was interested in working customer support for an ongoing engagement.
 During the interview process, they started an engagement with a new customer in the gaming industry.
 They asked me if I wanted to work on that one instead, and I jumped at the opportunity.
 I’ve been a gamer my whole life and was going to be able to match my personal interests and work experience.
-Also, most other job opportunity out there that I would want are temporary-to-permanent or contract positions.
+Also, most other job opportunities out there that I would want are temporary-to-permanent or contract positions.
 I have a big family at home; I can’t take that kind of risk.
 Blueprint isn’t a temp agency; it’s not a hiring agency.
 If one engagement ends or part of an engagement ends, you’re not usually sent home – they’ll move you to another one.

 What is the coolest thing you’ve done at Blueprint – that you can talk about?